Blue Friday Fodder: Early Road Tactics Need to Change

 I have done some research on this topic.
 Here is what I have found.

-A federal law is to blame The Federal Transit Administration decided that federally funded organizations like King County Metro Bus cannot enter into a bidding war for charter services if any private company expresses interest.
+The Federal Transit Administration decided that federally funded organizations like King County Metro Bus cannot enter into a bidding war for charter services if any private company expresses interest.
 That means if Starline or MTR decide they want a chance to run the shuttles, metro has to drop out.
 Because Starline and MTR are vastly more expensive (figure $30 each way versus $8 each way for metro shuttle service), the team likely (and rightfully) assumes nobody will pay for that, and the whole thing collapses.

 Maria Cantwell did successfully negotiate an exemption for Seattle from this statute, so it is possible our Senators can impact the decision.
 My understanding is that this falls more on Patty Murray’s plate now instead of Cantwell.